 2 tablespoons minced ginger

-1 3-4 pound acorn or winter squash, peeled, seeded, and cut into large chunks
+1 3-4 pound acorn squash or pumpkin, peeled, seeded, and cut into large chunks

 2 cans full fat coconut milk (save a few tablespoons for garnish)